My name is Celia Thomas and welcome to KT Miniatures…

 Having been born and bred in Gloucester, and with five older brothers (no sisters) to contend with, I found my beloved dolls house made by my grandfather a haven for me to escape!
 As I embarked on a career in nursery nursing in the mid 1970s, part of the training was learning the basics of woodwork using “real tools” in order to make children’s toys.
 Then for coursework, whilst having to construct a toy out of junk……in a flash of inspiration, I made a fully furnished Victorian dolls house out of a cardboard box and household junk.
 The seed was well and truly planted!

 Over the years my craft skills evolved and were stretched whilst working with children in various establishments in and around London, having met and married Dave by the late 1970s.
 By the time I had two young sons, I was constructing an endless quantity of children’s dolls houses to earn much needed cash.
 Then along came my daughter and having scratch built more than 50 children’s houses over the years for friends of friends, etc., I increasingly became more fascinated with producing what goes inside dolls houses rather than the houses themselves.
 Hence in January 1997 KT Miniatures was born.
 By then I was becoming a passionate collector of old dolls house items and eventually began to sell these too.

 Also in 2016, due to the retirement of my “Nostalgia In Miniature Workshops” partner Robin Britton, our joint workshops venture finally closed its doors after several brilliant years.
-But now I am more than ready to start up the workshops once more under the banner of KT Miniatures, and plans are afoot to begin these in the spring of 2018.
+But now I am ready to start up the workshops once more under the banner of KT Miniatures, and plans are afoot to begin these in 2018.

 THE TINY WORLD OF KT MINIATURES – a comprehensive feature on the origins of KT Miniatures can be read on Page 8 of Dolls Houses Past & Present December Issue 2013 online magazine.
 CLICK HERE TO VIEW